 \subsubsection{Experimental Setup}

 The training and testing set split of AudioCaps are the same as the Audio Captioning experiments in Section~\ref{sec:automated-audio-captioning}.
 The LDM is optimized on the AudioCaps training set by an Adam optimizer with a learning rate of \num{3e-5}.
 We adopt a batch size of 8 and train LDM for a total of 400k steps.
-We perform the evaluations on the AudioCaps test set every 50k steps of training and select the result with the best Frechet Audio Distance (FAD) to report.
-The training data from AudioCaps are resampled to a 16kHz sampling rate before the model training.
+We evaluate the performance on the AudioCaps test set at intervals of 50k training steps and choose the outcome with the most optimal Frechet Audio Distance (FAD) as the final result for reporting purposes.
+The training data from AudioCaps are resampled to 16kHz before the model training.
 The setting on spectrogram calculation follows exactly the setting of~\cite{liu2023audioldm}.
-For the AudioLDM-based models, we experiment with two different modalities as training conditions, namely audio embedding and text embedding from CLAP.
-The model conditioned on Audio leads to a self-supervised audio generative model training while the model conditioned on text is supervised with audio-text data pair.
+Regarding the AudioLDM-based models, we conduct experiments with two distinct modalities as training conditions: audio embedding and text embedding obtained from CLAP.
+When conditioned on audio, the model undergoes self-supervised training for audio generation, whereas conditioning on text involves supervised training using paired audio-text data.